thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/Documentation_Backlog_for_rails/Documentation-Backlog-Rails-Backend.md

   en:
     devise:
       failure:
-        already_authenticated: 'You are already signed in.'
+        already_authenticated: "You are already signed in."
-        unauthenticated: 'You need to sign in before continuing.'
+        unauthenticated: "You need to sign in before continuing."
-        unconfirmed: 'You have to confirm your account before continuing.'
+        unconfirmed: "You have to confirm your account before continuing."
-        locked: 'Your account is locked.'
+        locked: "Your account is locked."
-        invalid: 'Invalid username or password.'
+        invalid: "Invalid username or password."
-        invalid_token: 'Invalid authentication token.'
+        invalid_token: "Invalid authentication token."
-        timeout: 'Your session expired, please sign in again to continue.'
+        timeout: "Your session expired, please sign in again to continue."
-        inactive: 'Your account was not activated yet.'
+        inactive: "Your account was not activated yet."
       sessions:
-        signed_in: 'Signed in successfully.'
+        signed_in: "Signed in successfully."
-        signed_out: 'Signed out successfully.'
+        signed_out: "Signed out successfully."
       passwords:
+        send_instructions:
-        send_instructions: 'You will receive an email with instructions about how to reset your password in a few minutes.'
+          "You will receive an email with instructions about how to reset your password in a few minutes."
-        updated: 'Your password was changed successfully.
-You are now signed in.'
+        updated: "Your password was changed successfully.
+You are now signed in."
-        updated_not_active: 'Your password was changed successfully.'
+        updated_not_active: "Your password was changed successfully."
+        send_paranoid_instructions:
-        send_paranoid_instructions: "If your e-mail exists on our database, you will receive a password recovery link on your e-mail"
+          "If your e-mail exists on our database, you will receive a password recovery link on your e-mail"
       confirmations:
+        send_instructions:
-        send_instructions: 'You will receive an email with instructions about how to confirm your account in a few minutes.'
+          "You will receive an email with instructions about how to confirm your account in a few minutes."
+        send_paranoid_instructions:
-        send_paranoid_instructions: 'If your e-mail exists on our database, you will receive an email with instructions about how to confirm your account in a few minutes.'
+          "If your e-mail exists on our database, you will receive an email with instructions about how to confirm your account in a few minutes."
-        confirmed: 'Your account was successfully confirmed.
-You are now signed in.'
+        confirmed: "Your account was successfully confirmed.
+You are now signed in."
       registrations:
-        signed_up: 'Welcome!
-You have signed up successfully.'
+        signed_up: "Welcome!
+You have signed up successfully."
+        inactive_signed_up:
-        inactive_signed_up: 'You have signed up successfully.
-However, we could not sign you in because your account is %{reason}.'
+          "You have signed up successfully.
+However, we could not sign you in because your account is %{reason}."
-        updated: 'You updated your account successfully.'
+        updated: "You updated your account successfully."
-        destroyed: 'Bye!
+        destroyed: "Bye!
 Your account was successfully cancelled.
-We hope to see you again soon.'
+We hope to see you again soon."
         reasons:
-          inactive: 'inactive'
+          inactive: "inactive"
-          unconfirmed: 'unconfirmed'
+          unconfirmed: "unconfirmed"
-          locked: 'locked'
+          locked: "locked"
       unlocks:
+        send_instructions:
-        send_instructions: 'You will receive an email with instructions about how to unlock your account in a few minutes.'
+          "You will receive an email with instructions about how to unlock your account in a few minutes."
-        unlocked: 'Your account was successfully unlocked.
-You are now signed in.'
+        unlocked: "Your account was successfully unlocked.
+You are now signed in."
+        send_paranoid_instructions:
-        send_paranoid_instructions: 'If your account exists, you will receive an email with instructions about how to unlock it in a few minutes.'
+          "If your account exists, you will receive an email with instructions about how to unlock it in a few minutes."
       omniauth_callbacks:
-        success: 'Successfully authorized from %{kind} account.'
+        success: "Successfully authorized from %{kind} account."
         failure: 'Could not authorize you from %{kind} because "%{reason}".'
       mailer:
         confirmation_instructions:
-          subject: 'Confirmation instructions'
+          subject: "Confirmation instructions"
         reset_password_instructions:
-          subject: 'Reset password instructions'
+          subject: "Reset password instructions"
         unlock_instructions:
-          subject: 'Unlock Instructions'
+          subject: "Unlock Instructions"
   ```

 ## 2. Bootstrap Locale (`en.bootstrap.yml`)

 ### Purpose

-This file contains English translations for common actions and labels used in the Bootstrap framework.
+This file contains English translations for common actions and labels used in the Bootstrap
+framework.

 ### Key Configurations